Pre-Islamic Arabian calendar

-Several calendars have been used in pre-Islamic Arabia.
-Inscriptions of the ancient South Arabian calendars reveal the use of a number of local calendars.
-At least some of these South Arabian calendars followed the lunisolar system.
 For Central Arabia, especially Mecca, there is a lack of epigraphic evidence, but details are found in the writings of Muslim authors of the Abbasid era.
 Some historians maintain that the pre-Islamic calendar used in Central Arabia was a purely lunar calendar similar to the modern Islamic calendar.
 Others concur that the pre-Islamic calendar was originally a lunar calendar, but suggest that about 200 years before the Hijra it was transformed into a lunisolar calendar, which had an intercalary month added from time to time to keep the pilgrimage within the season of the year when merchandise was most abundant.
+Safaitic evidence (discussed below) strongly suggests that it was not a Lunar calendar, however this evidence needs yet to be fully taken into account by current scholarship.